-Temitayo Fagbenle is a 17-year-old Rookie Reporter of Nigerian descent.
+Temitayo Fagbenle is an 18-year-old Rookie Reporter of Nigerian descent.
 She attends high school in Manhattan and will graduate in January 2014.
 In college Temi plans to major in Chillness with a minor in Social ...

 Growing up, my parents used to tell me to stay away from the projects.
 They said they were dangerous, and they’re right: about 20 percent of violent crime happens in public housing.

 Three weeks ago, a police officer was shot while conducting a vertical patrol in a project on the Lower East Side.
 These vertical patrols are common practice in public housing.

 Police begin on the top floor and make their way down, floor by floor, searching the hallways and stairwells for criminal activity.
 When they see someone they think is suspicious they’ll often stop and frisk them and ask for ID.

 “Me personally, I want the cops here doing the verticals,” said Dereese Huff, a tenant leader in a public housing building on the Lower East Side.
 “These kids carry a lot of things they shouldn’t be carrying.”
 But I heard differently from young men in the neighborhood.

 Antonio Garcia, who has been stopped during a vertical patrol, said he found that officers "won’t even explain half the time why they’re searching you."

 "After that, they’ll just pat you down, they’ll check your sneakers, and then they’ll ask you for ID after,” he said.